Pine Mountain (Qld)

 Pine Mountain features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.0% of all households, including 49.8% couples with children, 30.9% couples without children, and 7.7% single parent families.
 Non-family households constitute the remaining 11.0%, with lone person households at 9.4% and group households comprising 1.8%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households